Stock market today: A widespread rally on Wall Street sends stocks rising, both big and small

 The yield on the 10-year Treasury fell to 4.20% following the inflation report from 4.25% late Thursday and from 4.70% in April.
 That's a significant move for the bond market and offers support for stock prices.

-Among the relatively few stocks to drop was DexCom, which tumbled nearly 40%.
+Among the relatively few stocks to drop was DexCom, which tumbled 40.8%.
 The diabetes care company reported stronger profit for the latest quarter than expected, but its revenue fell short of analysts' expectations.
 So did its forecast for revenue in the current quarter.

 In stock markets abroad, stock indexes were higher across much of Europe and Asia.
 Japan's Nikkei 225 was an outlier and slipped 0.5% amid expectations the Bank of Japan may raise interest rates at a policy meeting next week.